 Because eligibility pathways for public insurance programs are based primarily on income, disability, or age, investigating differences in adverse safety events among patients with distinct payer types could highlight another area of inequitable delivery of care.
 Specifically, comparing differences in rates of adverse safety events between Medicaid and privately insured patients helps highlight disparities in the incidence of adverse safety events by socioeconomic or disability status.
-In contrast, comparing differences in these rates between Medicare and privately insured patients serves to assess the differences in the quality of hospital care delivered to elderly versus nonelderly patients (although we note that many Medicare patient racial-ethnic background, with Black or Hispanic patients significantly more likely to have Medicaid coverage than white patients.3 Thus, examining differences in safe hospital care delivery by payer type highlights a potential mechanism through which racial and ethnic disparities may widen.
+In contrast, comparing differences in these rates between Medicare and privately insured patients serves to assess the differences in the quality of hospital care delivered to elderly versus nonelderly patients (although we note that many Medicare patients receiving hospital care may be nonelderly and disabled as well).
+Insurance type is also related to patient racial-ethnic background, with Black or Hispanic patients significantly more likely to have Medicaid coverage than white patients.3 Thus, examining differences in safe hospital care delivery by payer type highlights a potential mechanism through which racial and ethnic disparities may widen.